bumptech/glide/_posts/2017-05-10-recyclerview.md

         Glide.with(this), modelProvider, sizeProvider, 10 /*maxPreload*/);
 ```

-Using 10 for maxPreload is just a placeholder, for a detailed discussion on how to pick a unmber, see the section immediately below this one.
+Using 10 for maxPreload is just a placeholder, for a detailed discussion on how to pick a number, see the section immediately below this one.

 ##### maxPreload